 Dr. Amy Frame is a credentialed teacher who has worked at almost every level of the school system, from teaching English, history, and science to coaching and managing curriculum implementation and leading as a principal.
 She has worked in public, magnet, charter, and independent schools.
 Amy has a MEd in Instructional Leadership from Harvard Graduate School of Education and an EdD in Educational Leadership from UCLA where she published her dissertation, “Assessing the Efficacy of Environmental Education on Environmental Stewardship, Civic Engagement, and College and Career Pathways.”
 She is committed to building stronger connections between people, communities, and the land.

-Antonia Smith has a background in anthropology with a cultural concentration.
-She also has a deep interest in environmental issues, and believes in the importance of recognizing the interdependence of human societies and natural systems.
-Prior to joining Ten Strands, Antonia worked as a tutor and mentor for K–12 students in San Francisco, as well as for a public relations firm and start-up in New York City.
-Since joining Ten Strands in early 2018, she has loved contributing to and building support for programs that combine her interests in education, environment, and community, and that will encourage new generations of environmentally literate young people.
+Antonia Smith has a BA in cultural anthropology from the College of William and Mary in Virginia, where she also studied environmental science and policy.
+Prior to joining Ten Strands, Antonia worked as a tutor and mentor for K–12 students in San Francisco, as well as for a public relations firm and start-ups in New York City and Washington, DC.
+Since joining Ten Strands in early 2018, she has loved contributing to and building support for programs that combine her interests in the environment and education, and that encourage new generations of environmentally literate young people.

 Joel Gingold is a finance and accounting executive with more than 35 years of experience in both public and private industry.
 Prior to joining Ten Strands, Joel worked at Key Curriculum Press for 17 years as the Chief Financial Officer.
 Joel also spent 17 years at Bregante + Company, a San Francisco-based CPA firm, where he specialized in accounting and taxation for small business, including nonprofits.